Sonic-Riders-Tournament-Edition/sega-nn-gno-exporter/README.md

 ### Exporting your model

 Once you have everything set and ready to go, you can now export the model via File > Export.
-For this example, since we are exporting into the dynamic character slot, we'd just have to change the Rig type to `Shadow (Board)`, and make sure the Format is `Character Model` and `Include texture list` is ticked.
+For this example, since we are exporting into the dynamic character slot, we'd just have to change the Model Type to `Character`, and make sure the Format is `Character Model` and `Include texture list` is ticked.
 Upon exporting, the order of the texture files that are required by the model will be printed out to the system console of Blender.
 You can access the system console via Window > Toggle System Console.
 The order in the console is the exact same order you have to construct the texture archive in, otherwise the model file will reference the wrong textures on materials.